magomimmo/modern-cljs/doc/tutorial-03.md

 ## Add lein-ring plugin to our project.clj

-We already saw how `lein-cljsbuild` pluin helped us in managing the build, the configuration and the running of CLJS code.
+We already saw how `lein-cljsbuild` plugin helped us in managing the build, the configuration and the running of CLJS code.
 In a similar way, we're going to use [lein-ring][3] plugin to manage and automate common [ring][1] tasks.